craflin/umdoc/Doc/manual.md

 ```

 The attribute `file` specifies the path to the *LaTeX* file.
-If the path is not absolute, it is relative to the location of the *umdoc* *XML* file.
+If the path is not absolute, it is considered to be relative to the location of the *umdoc* *XML* file.
 The code or the file may contain placeholders (see [section #](#umdoc-xml-file-placeholder)).

 ### Document Structure {#umdoc-xml-document}